anon-blue/anon.blue/README.txt

-              wewqeq                                         oyee and i'm tellin g it aingt pover!!!!!!!!rtDAVID BOWIE IS GODDDDDDDDD!!!!!!HAHAHAHAHAThere is
+              wewqeq                                         oyee and i'm tellin g it aingt pover!!!!!!!!rtDAVID BOWIE IS GODDDDDDDDD!!!!!!HAHAHAHAHAThere is a S TARNABWAITING IN THE SKY!!!